Peanut Butter Chocolate Chip Cookie Cake (with Peanut Butter Frosting)

 - In a separate bowl, whisk together your flour, baking soda, and salt

-- Chop half of your chocolate chips on a cutting board, cutting them into smaller pieces.
+- Chop half of your chocolate chips into smaller pieces.
 This will give you a mix of small and large chocolate bites

-- Add your dry ingredients into your wet as well as all of your chocolate chips, mixing until just combined.
-Do not over-mix!
-I recommend mixing with the mixer briefly, until a few flour streaks remain, and then using a spatula to finish combining.
+- Add your dry ingredients to your wet, along with all of your chocolate chips, and briefly mix with a mixer until a few streaks of flour remain.
+Then use a spatula to finish combining

 - Spread the dough evenly into your pan and bake for 45 minutes, until the center is set and the edges are lightly golden.
-Don’t overbake, you want the “cake” to be soft but firm enough to slice.
-If desired, you can insert a thermometer into the center to check for 190F internal temp
+Don’t overbake!
+You want the “cake” to be soft but firm enough to slice.
+I recommend inserting a thermometer into the center to check for a 190°F internal temperature

 - Remove from the oven and cool in the pan for 10 minutes before removing from the pan and cooling completely on a wire rack

 - While your cookie cools, make your frosting by beating your softened butter in a bowl with a mixer to smooth it out.
 Beat in your peanut butter before sifting in your powdered sugar and whipping until smooth.
-Mix in your vanilla and whipping cream until combined and add to a piping bag
+Mix in your vanilla and whipping cream until combined, and place in a piping bag

 - Decorate your cookie cake as desired and enjoy!